Degenerative Myelopathy Blog Banner

 Many affected dogs have other age-related conditions requiring attention:

-• Arthritis management with appropriate pain medications
+• Arthritis management with appropriate pain medications when needed

 • Weight management to reduce strain on remaining function